-Outpatient Treatment Services
+• Outpatient Services

-- Counseling services are provided to members up to nine hours a week for adults and less than six hours a week for members under the age of 21 when determined to be medically necessary.
-Services may exceed the maximum based on individual medical necessity.
-Services can be provided by a licensed professional or a certified counselor in any appropriate setting in the community in person, by telephone, or by telehealth. - Outpatient Services include assessment, care coordination, counseling, family therapy, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other non-opioid substance use disorders, patient education, recovery services, and substance use disorder crisis intervention services. - Qualified staff at the service provider will assess, diagnose, and develop an individualized treatment plans.
+- Counseling services are provided to members up to nine hours a week for adults and less than six hours a week for adolescents when determined to be medically necessary and in accordance with an individualized client plan.
+Services can be provided by a licensed professional or a certified counselor in any appropriate setting in the community. - Outpatient Services includes intake and assessment, treatment planning, individual counseling, group counseling, family therapy, collateral services, member education, medication services, crisis intervention services, and discharge planning. - Qualified staff at the service provider will assess, diagnose, and develop an individualized treatment plans.
 With your okay they will be able to coordinate services with medical providers or other people involved, such as social workers and probation officers.